Paris Transportation Updates 2018 — Flat-Rate Taxis & Le Bus Direct

 Le Bus Direct

 Air France formerly operated this transfer bus service between central Paris and the airports.
 (Charles de Gaulle, or CDG, and Orly.)
-It's now a part of Paris Aéoport services, and the offerings are even better.
-Le Bus Direct covers four areas
+It's became a part of Paris Aéoport services, but, alas, as of 2024 it is no longer available.

 line